fosspost/notes.fosspost.org/README.md

 Use H1 for the file title.
 Use H2 for the entries title and use H3 for subtitles such as "Description" and others.
 Use additional markdown syntax according to your needs.

+At the end, the page should be sorted in the following arrangement:

+1. Tips.
+2. Notes.
+3. Problems.

 ## License

 All the content provided here is released under the () license.